fbernutz/die-himmelstraeumerin-blog/README.md

 My personal Blog.

-This Repository contains the Sources and the Content (in `/Output` directory) for the Website.
+This Repository contains the Sources for the Website.

 With Github Actions the `/Output` directory is copied to https://github.com/fbernutz/fbernutz.github.io and deployed on https://fbernutz.github.io/.